 Rev. D. J. Downey returned as pastor of St. Alphonsus on September 27, 1914 and guided the parish until his sudden death on April 9, 1926.
 His pastorate synchronized with the boom days in Windsor.
 The rapid growth of the auto industry brought extraordinary growth in population.
 Talking advantage of the good times, Dean Downey built St. Alphonsus Hall at a cost of $57,000 as a centre of parish activity and redecorated the church without incurring a debt.

 Spin-off parishes due to Windsor’s growth were Holy Name of Mary in 1917 to the west and in 1924 St. Clare to the south.
 Previously to the east Our Lady of the Rosary had been built and Irmnaculate Conception Parish to the south east was formed.

 In 1952, St. Alphonsus was transferred to the Redemptorists.
 When the parishioners heard the Redemptorists were taking over, one wag remarked “We’ll get a mission sermon every Sunday.”

 Building of new public housing, Sr. Citizen high rise apartments and other apartment building helped the Redemptorists in their revitalization of the parish.

-The parish was returned to the diocese in 1984 and today boasts some 800 families with 600 using the Sunday envelope.
+The parish was returned to the diocese in 1984.

 Hotel Dieu Hospital also played a role in the Parish.
 In 1886 Dean Wagner became concerned about the education and welfare of a small group of Negroes who had established themselves in Windsor.